deadshot465/deadshot465/README.md

 - 🔭 I’m currently working on **personal projects.**

-- 🌱 I’m currently learning **functional programming, specifically OCaml, Haskell, F#, Elixir.
-Clojure and Scala are also on the list.**
+- 🌱 I’m currently learning **functional programming, specifically OCaml, Haskell, F#, Elixir, PureScript.
+Clojure, Scala, Erlang, Common Lisp, Scheme, Racket are also on the list.**

 - 👨‍💻 All of my projects are available at [https://tetsukizone.com/portfolio](https://tetsukizone.com/portfolio)